Chemical Kinetics in Physical Chemistry

 Thus decomposition of hydrogen peroxide represented as

 2H2O2 → 2H2O + O2

 From the mass action law and kinetic rate equation

 But the experiment shows the rate equation is

 The single power of concentration controlled the decomposition of hydrogen peroxide.
 Thus this reaction is 1st order because of only one concentration term used in the rate equation.
-K = const, called rate constant of a specific reaction.
+K = const, called the rate constant of a specific reaction.